1900 Edmonton municipal election: Aldermen

-Vote totals defeated candidates for this election are no longer available.

-(Vote count exceeded number of voters who voted because each voter could cast up to three votes under the Block Voting system.)
+Vote totals for defeated candidates for this election are no longer available.
+The vote count exceeded the number of people who voted because each voter could cast up to three votes under the Block Voting system.

 Public school trustees

 Thomas Bellamy, Matthew McCauley, William Short, Alex Taylor, and Hedley C. Taylor were elected.
 Detailed results are no longer available.

 Separate (Catholic) school trustees

 Nicolas Dubois Dominic Beck, Joseph Henri Picard, Antonio Prince, and Georges Roy were elected.
 Detailed results are no longer available.